-Modern Microwave & MM-wave Antenna Measurements
+Modern Microwave & MM-wave Antenna Measurements including 5G

 This updated course is an intensive and comprehensive presentation of all aspects of the measurement of microwave antenna characteristics.
 Instruction presents techniques for the determination of antenna radiation patterns, directivity, gain, polarization, and impedance.
 Topics include the design, use, and evaluation of all capabilities used for antenna measurements, including outdoor ranges, compact ranges, anechoic chambers, and all near-field scanning methods in current use.
 Experimental results obtained from measured data illustrate these concepts.
 The course covers antenna measurements in the microwave and millimeter-wave frequency ranges and the instrumentation required for these measurements.
 Additional specialized topics include phased-array testing and alignment, antenna diagnostic methods, phaseless near field measurements, synthetic aperture techniques, measurements of wireless antennas, electromagnetic interference and compatibility issues, and radome testing.
 Participants also tour the UCLA Antenna Range and view an example of a near-field scanning facility covered in the course.

 The course benefits engineers, scientists, engineering managers, and practicing antenna measurement technicians who need to quickly and thoroughly understand the principles of state-of-the-art antenna measurement techniques.

 Each lecturer is a recognized expert in antenna measurements with distinguished contributions in the development of modern antenna measurement techniques.
 All were recruited from private industry, academia, and government agencies.

 This is the 44th anniversary of the course, which was presented for many years at California State University, Northridge, under the enduring leadership of the late Professor Edmond Gillespie.